 Minimum number of character sets: Use this text box to specify the complexity of the alphanumeric password and force users to use a number of different sets of characters from among the following: lowercase letters, uppercase letters, symbols, and numbers.

 Require alphanumeric password: This option determines password strength.
 You can enforce the usage of a character or symbol in the password in addition to numbers.

 Inactivity time (seconds): This option determines how long the mobile device must be inactive before the user is prompted for a password to unlock the mobile device.

 Enforce password history: Select this check box to force the mobile phone to prevent the user from reusing their previous passwords.
 The number that you set determines the number of past passwords that the user won't be allowed to reuse.

 Enable password recovery: Select this check box to enable password recovery for the mobile device.
-Administrators can use the Get-ActiveSyncDeviceStatistics cmdlet to look up the user's recovery password.
+Users can use Outlook Web App to look up their recovery password and unlock their mobile device.
+Administrators can use the Exchange admin center to look up a user's recovery password.

 Wipe device after failed (attempts): This option lets you specify whether you want the phone's memory to be wiped after multiple failed password attempts.

 Device encryption policies: There are a number of mobile device encryption policies that you can enforce for a group of users.
 These policies include the following: